liximomo/vscode-sftp/README.md

 ![remote-explorer-preview](https://raw.githubusercontent.com/liximomo/vscode-sftp/master/assets/showcase/remote-explorer.png)

-Remote Explorer let you explore files in remote.
+Remote Explorer lets you explore files in remote.
 You can open Remote Explorer by:

 1. Run Command `View: Show SFTP`.
 2. Click SFTP view in Activity Bar.

-You can only view files content with Remote Explorer.
+You can only view a files content with Remote Explorer.
 Run command `SFTP: Edit in Local` to edit it in local.

-_Note：_ You need manually refresh the parent folder after **delete** a file to make the explorer updated.
+_Note：_ You need to manually refresh the parent folder after you **delete** a file to make the explorer updated.

 ## Debug